dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 on-class `C` and a member named `m`.
 An error occurs if fewer than one or more than one declaration named `m` was found.

+If the invocation has been resolved to a static member declared by the class `C` then the static analysis and dynamic semantics are the same as in the pre-feature language.

-Once the invocation has been resolved to a static member declaration in a specific static extension `E`, the invocation is treated as `E.m()`, which is an invocation of a specific function, analyzed and executed as usual.
+Otherwise, when the invocation has been resolved to a static member declaration in a static extension `E`, the invocation is treated as `E.m()`, which is an invocation of a specific static function, analyzed and executed as usual.

 #### The instantiated constructor return type of a static extension

 We associate a static extension `E` with formal type parameters `X1 extends B1 ..
 Xs extends Bs` and an actual type argument list `T1 ..
-Ts` with a type known as the _instantiated constructor return type_ of `E` with type arguments `T1 ..
+Ts` with a type known as the _instantiated constructor return type of_ `E` _with type arguments_ `T1 ..
 Ts`.

-When a static extension has an on-class which is a non-generic class `C`, the instantiated constructor return type is `C`. *There may be some formal type parameters and actual type arguments, but they are ignored.*
+When a static extension `E` has an on-class which is a non-generic class `C`, the instantiated constructor return type is `C`, for any list of actual type arguments. *It is not very useful to declare a type parameter of a static extension which isn't used in the constructor return type, because it can only be passed in an explicitly resolved constructor invocation, e.g., `E<int>.C(42)`.
+In all other invocations, the value of such type variables is determined by instantiation to bound.*

 When a static extension has no formal type parameters, and it has an on-type `C<S1 ..
 Sk>`, the instantiated constructor return type is `C<S1 ..
-Sk>`. *In this case the on-type is a fixed type, e.g., `List<int>`, and there are no type arguments.*
+Sk>`. *In this case the on-type is a fixed type (also known as a ground type), e.g., `List<int>`.
+The point is that there are no type variables in the type, and hence it is the same for every call site.*

 Consider a static extension `E` with formal type parameters `X1 extends B1 ..
 Xs extends Bs` and a constructor return type `C<S1 ..
 Sk>`.
 With actual type arguments `T1 ..
 Ts`, the instantiated constructor return type of `E` with type arguments `T1 ..
 Ts` is `[T1/X1 ..
 Ts/Xs]C<S1 ..
 Sk>`.

-#### Static extension specificity

-Let `E1` be a static extension with `k` type parameters, and `E2` a static extension with `m` type parameters,
-We say that `E1` with actual type arguments `T1 ..
-Tk` is _more specific_ than `E2` with actual type arguments `S1 ..
-Sm`
-iff the instantiated constructor return type of the former is a subtype of the instantiated constructor return type of the latter.

-We say that they are _equally specific_ if said types are subtypes of each other in both directions.

-We say that the former is _strictly more specific_ than the latter if the former is more specific than the latter, and they are not equally specific.

-With a set of extensions `E1 ..
-En` and corresponding actual type arguments `T11 ..
-T1k1`, `T21 ..
-T2k2` .. `Tn1 ..
-Tnkn`, the _most specific_ one is
-the one which is strictly more specific than each of the others, if it exists.

 #### Explicit invocation of a constructor in a static extension